-During the years ended April 30, 2013 and 2012, the annual income received from food service commissions was \$309,480 and \$222,413, respectively.
+During the years ended April 30, 2014 and 2013, the annual income received from food service commissions was \$389,916 and \$309,480, respectively.

 The agreement further stipulates that the independent company is responsible for maintenance costs and will provide \$375,000 in capital renovations and equipment purchases within the first eighteen months of the contract which will become the property of the Commission.
 Upon expiration of the agreement, the independent company will be reimbursed for the undepreciated balance of its capital purchases.
 The net book value of these capital renovations and equipment purchases are reported as leasehold improvements of the Commission and an offsetting payable at fiscal year-end.
-Capital contributions are recognized by the Commission as the capitalized leasehold improvements are depreciated over their estimated useful life.
+Capital contributions are recognized by the Commission as the capitalized leasehold improvements are depreciated over their estimated useful lives.

-For the years ended April 30, 2013 and 2012 the net book value of the lease-hold improvements was \$133,364 and \$180,607, respectively, and the recognized capital contributions were \$47,243 and \$47,243, respectively.
+For the years ended April 30, 2014 and 2013 the net book value of the lease-hold improvements was \$86,122 and \$133,364, respectively, and the recognized capital contributions were \$47,243 and \$47,243, respectively.